Is Project Management Killing Good Products, Teams and Software? - Slashdot

 When I became a software development manager, I saw my number one job as keeping the developers from being drug off into endless project meetings and being kept away from doing their work.

-SCRUM was my favorite tool, with the daily standup and pre/post sprints meetings were my source for all information to deliver back to the p
+SCRUM was my favorite tool, with the daily standup and pre/post sprints meetings were my source for all information to deliver back to the project manager(s).

+Project management can be applied to software development, BUT clueless fucking PM's who think that their #1 job is keeping everybody scheduled for project status meetings are going to blow the whole deal.

 Re: (Score:2)